-Each year, 3Arts awardees and fellows are eligible to apply for all-expenses-paid, monthlong residencies, which include a stipend and airfare, at one of four partner sites through a program managed by the Alliance of Artists Communities.
+Each year, 3Arts awardees and fellows are eligible to apply for all-expenses-paid, month-long fellowships, which include stipends and airfare, at one of four partner sites through a program managed by the Alliance of Artists Communities.
 Residencies are fully-accessible and open to artists in dance, music, teaching arts, theater, and visual arts.

-Read our announcement about the artists selected for residency fellowships in 2017-18 at the following sites:
+Read our announcement about the artists selected for 2018 fellowships:

 The Camargo Foundation, Cassis, France (2 Fellowships)